Aiud: The "Calvarul Aiudului" Monument

-The City Hall
+City Hall

 The City Hall of Aiud is located right in the centre of the city, at No. 1 Consiliul Europei street, close to the Aiud Citadel.
 The edifice, built in the 1890s, is built in the majestic style of those times, with balconies, statues, decorations and wonderful interiors.

 Museums

 Aiud is home to two major public museums.
 They are the Museum of History (temporarily closed due to renovations starting in 2013) and the Museum of Natural Science.
 The history museum was built in 1796 and is housed in a historical building.
 There is a large collection of coins, as well as medieval and pre-medieval artifacts.
 The collection of the Museum of Natural Sciences dates back from 1720.
-It is based mainly on zoology, as well as botany, paleontology and geology.
+It is based mainly on zoology, as well as botany, paleontology, and geology.

 Churches

-Most of Aiud's population are Christian, but they also come from a variety of denominations, including Catholicism and Eastern Orthodoxy and well as Reformed, Unitarian, Baptist and Evangelical faiths.
+Most of Aiud's population are Christian, but they also come from a variety of denominations, including Catholicism and Eastern Orthodoxy and well as Reformed, Unitarian, Baptist, and Evangelical faiths.
 Therefore, there are places of worship for all these religions.

-The Orthodox Cathedral is located in the southeast of the city, and is an impressive building with high ceilings and wonderful domes.
+The Orthodox cathedral is located in the southeast of the city, and is an impressive building with high ceilings and wonderful domes.
 It was built after the unification of Transylvania with the rest of Romania (Wallachia and Moldavia) on 1 December 1918.
 The construction started in 1927 and went on for some decades.
-The architecture was inspired from the St. Sofia church in Istanbul, and is built in Byzantine style.
+The architecture was inspired from the St. Sofia Church in Istanbul, and is built in Byzantine style.

-The Roman Catholic Church, albeit being smaller and less imposing that the Orthodox Cathedral, is still very beautiful, built in baroque style.
-Also, it is situated in Cuza Vodă Square, surrounding the medieval Aiud Citadel, making the Church very ideal in terms of surroundings.
+The Roman Catholic church, albeit being smaller and less imposing than the Orthodox Cathedral, is built in the Baroque style.
+It is situated in Cuza Vodă Square, surrounding the medieval Aiud Citadel.
 The church contains a large organ as well as stained glass windows which were painted by an artist from Budapest.

-The Reformed Church mainly serves the Hungarian minority of Aiud, which played a big role in the identity of the city in terms of education, art, architecture and more.
-Their church is arguably the most memorable of the three main churches, because it is located right in the Aiud Citadel, and is medieval in architecture style, being the oldest church in Aiud.
+The Reformed church mainly serves the Hungarian minority of Aiud, which played a big role in the identity of the city in terms of education, art, architecture and more.
+This church is located within the Aiud Citadel, and is medieval in architecture style, being the oldest church in Aiud.